Best Affordable Places to Live in Alaska in 2025

 Photo credit: iStock/Gerald Corsi

 Cordova is a great place to live with your family in Alaska.
 Though small, it’s ideally situated to reach Anchorage and the Kenai Peninsula, plus some of the coastal villages farther south.
-Families will find its combination of good schools and suburban vibe appealing.
+Families may find its combination of good schools and suburban vibe appealing.
+While rents and housing prices may not be exceptional for Alaska, the cost of living in Cordova is quite high, so it may be a stretch for those who are not in high-paying careers.

 Photo credit: iStock/filo

-Unless you’re a commercial fisher, jobs may be harder to come by in Sitka than they are in Juneau.
+Unless you’re a commercial fisher, jobs may be hard to come by in Sitka.
 That said, if you have a remote job, Sitka should certainly be on your personal list of the best places to live in Alaska for families.
 It’s affordable and offers plenty of outdoor activities to keep kids immersed in nature — and the weather tends to be a little less harsh than cities and villages within the Inside Passage.

 Best Places to Live in Alaska for Young Adults